Wondering how you can set yourself>1. Not having an emergency fund

 Many people don't like to buy insurance because it means paying for something they hope to never use.

-Given the crazy increase in house this year, the temptation to stretch and take>5.
+Given the crazy increase in house prices this year, the temptation to stretch and take>5.
 Not aggressively saving for retirement

 When you're in your 30s, retirement can seem far away.
 But every dollar you save for retirement now will have 10 to 20 extra years to accumulate compound interest than money saved in your 40s and 50s.